ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 10.1.1.6 Evict Cache from Context

-To evict a cache entry from the server side caching, the `evictCache` method can be used.
-It requires one parameter.
+To evict a cache entry from the server-side caching, the `evictCache` method can be used.
+It requires one parameter:

-- `path` - The path of the field that needed to be evict the cache.
+- `path` - The path of the field that needs to be evicted from the cache.
 The path should be specified as path segments combined with periods.

 If the provided path does not match any existing cache entries, an error will be returned.